 Introduction

 Global trade has been implicated as a major driver of local ecosystem changes (Pace and Gephart, 2017), an example being the elimination of predators and filter feeders in aquatic ecosystems.
 Several lines of evidence suggest that this might also be the case for seafood and large marine ecosystems.
 Seafood is a globally integrated food commodity traded at 40 per cent internationally (Crona et al., 2015) and the majority of global fish stocks are either fully- (58.1%) or over-exploited (31.4%; FAO 2016).
-Over the past century, an increasing number of trade relations (Cash et al., 2006; Peters et al., 2008) has been accompanied by sequential exploitation to deeper waters (Pauly et al., 2005) and new areas.
+Over the past century, an increasing number of trade connections (Cash et al., 2006; Peters et al., 2008) has been accompanied by sequential exploitation to deeper waters (Pauly et al., 2005) and new areas.
 This has mainly been driven by northern industrialized countries moving into the waters of southern developing countries (Berkes et al. 2006; Anderson et al. 2011).
 The globalization of fisheries through demand from international markets has been proposed to help explain both gradual declines in fish stocks and stock collapses of many marine species (Lenzen et al., 2012).

 Fisheries expansion due to international trade appear to take on several signature exploitation patterns.
 The most well-known cases are the “roving bandits”, in which distant fleets and mobile traders, driven by international markets, deplete valuable fisheries and move onward to new areas in search of better fishing (Berkes et al., 2006, Ostrom, 2007).
 Other types include “sequential exploitation,” in which fishing fleets sequentially move from coastal waters to deeper waters offshore or from higher to lower trophic levels (Pauly et al., 2002), and “contagious exploitation,” in which patterns of fish stock depletion mimic globalized epidemics which move through established market structures to deplete local populations.
 All of these patterns involve interactions between local and global stakeholders to produce fisheries outcomes, which we refer to collectively as cross-scale exploitation patterns.